jackhwl/aws/Practitioner/4_Monitoring_Security_Pricing/Readme.md

       - Sustainability
   - Exploring Amazon CloudWatch and AWS CloudTrail
   - Demo: Getting to Know CloudWatch Dashboards
-  - Managing Many Resoources on AWS
+  - Managing Many Resources on AWS
     - Tag: sort & visulize cloud resources on AWS
     - System Manager: on AWS, on premises, on other cloud platforms, allows you to track resource groups and perform automated actions.
       - System Manager Parameter Store can securely store sensitive data